manoamaro/manoamaro.github.io/_drafts/rails-and-angular-js.md

   - ruby
 ---

 This challenge is in the list of the toughest challenges for me.
-I wrote a code that got 100% on tests, but with a more detailed analysis, I believe it's not the expected answer.
+I wrote a code that got 100% on tests, but with a more detailed analysis, it's not the expected answer.

 {% highlight ruby %}
 def solution(s, p, q)